liberland/docs/blockchain/dev/bootstrapping_new_testnet.md

 ## 1. Prepare release

 Tag the commit from which you'll build the chain spec and run initial nodes.
+Use this version of code for all following commands.

 ## 2. Preparing your initial nodes' keys